 Kalven was born in Chicago, where he attended the University of Chicago both as an undergraduate and law student before serving in the military during World War II.
-He then taught at the University of Chicago from 1945 until his death in 1974.
+He then taught at the University of Chicago from 1945 until his death at age 60 in 1974.

 Kalven defended comedian in obscenity case

-Kalven wrote on and advocated for First Amendment
+Kalven wrote ‘The Negro and the First Amendment’

 After his death, the American Civil Liberties Union created a Harry Kalven Jr. prize to recognize other champions of free speech.

 This article was originally published in 2009.
 David Schultz is a professor in the Hamline University Departments of Political Science and Legal Studies, and a visiting professor of law at the University of Minnesota.
 He is a three-time Fulbright scholar and author/editor of more than 35 books and 200 articles, including several encyclopedias on the U.S. Constitution, the Supreme Court, and money, politics, and the First Amendment.